antigoder/task/lua/README.md

-### Note:
-- this file is not coded by myself, it's copy from https://gist.github.com/TakWolf/5335f11adcd8f72b9fda, andditionaly, I just add 'return ini' at last line
+#### Note: this file is not coded by myself, it's copy from https://gist.github.com/TakWolf/5335f11adcd8f72b9fda, additionaly, I just add 'return ini' at last line